datacarpentry/semester-biology/materials/course-intro.md

 	* Will require additional programming time after class
 	* Due end of the day on Monday

+### Expected background

+* Assumes no background in R or any of the other things we'll learn
+* If you're already good at R it's worth spending some time with the website (which we're about to look at) to see if this a good fit for you
+* Information on more advanced options

 ### Website

 *Walk through the website showing the following items*